RadarMap Speed Camera Detector

 Growth Levers

-- Expand B2B partnerships with fleet management services
+- Expand B2B partnerships for verified hazard data

 Market Threats